tags #

 Three diagnostic kinds surface tag-handling problems:

-misplaced_tag: symbol-scope tag on a non-primary overload signatureunknown_param:@paramkey with no matching parameterduplicate_comment: two sources supplied a comment for the same target (HTML + JSDoc@module, or any other collision)
+misplaced_tag: symbol-scope tag on a non-primary overload signature, or@nodocsin a@modulecomment (no module-level meaning — useexcludepatterns to omit a module)unknown_param:@paramkey with no matching parameterduplicate_comment: two sources supplied a comment for the same target (HTML + JSDoc@module, or any other collision)

 All three are warnings; analysis still completes and the declaration is included.
 See tsdoc.ts for the parser internals and diagnostics for the full diagnostic schema.